Find Grad Schools

 17 Yearly Graduations

 University of Massachusetts - Boston is the 18th most popular school in the nation for students seeking a graduate certificate in educational/instructional technology.
-The average in-state tuition for full-time undergraduates is $14,905 per year, while in-state graduate students, on average, pay $19,366 per year.
+Each year, around 16,200 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $18,894 per year.
 During the most recent year for which we have data, 17 people received their graduate certificate in educational/instructional technology from UMass Boston.
-About 100% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 93% were women.

 #18